cartesi/docs/docs/tutorials/helloworld/create-project.md

 export default config;
 ```

-This configuration specifies the DApp's dependency on `@cartesi/compute-sdk` artifacts and deployment scripts, as well as the usage of the Cartesi Compute Environment's Ethereum node running on `localhost:8545`.
-We also specify the Solidity version that our DApp will use (`0.7.4`) and a few named accounts that will be useful later on for deploying the contracts and testing the application.
+This configuration specifies the dApp's dependency on `@cartesi/compute-sdk` artifacts and deployment scripts, as well as the usage of the Cartesi Compute Environment's Ethereum node running on `localhost:8545`.
+We also specify the Solidity version that our dApp will use (`0.7.4`) and a few named accounts that will be useful later on for deploying the contracts and testing the application.

 ##  Creating the smart contract

-At this point, we can start effectively writing our DApp's smart contract in Solidity.
+At this point, we can start effectively writing our dApp's smart contract in Solidity.

 In order to do that, first create a directory called `contracts`: